katychuang/cisc3140_lab3/proj1/README.md

 ## proj1

 This project parses structured data of CSV format using AWK, a scripting language commonly used to manipulate data and generate reports.

 The scripts rank records based on scores provided in the dataset, and lists the top 3 cars for certain categories.

+MakeFile was created  where the user option was implemented.

-Data is stored in `data` folder, maintained by git submodule.
+Data is stored in `data` folder, maintained by git submodule which is then used in the MakeFile.

 ### Dependencies

 You must have the following installed.
 The linux commands to install necessary packages shown below:

 * GNU AWK
   ```sh